 Cathy Mathews – Leader of Havant Symphony Orchestra

-Cathy Mathews studied in her native Manchester at what is now the Royal Northern College of Music and also gained a Diploma of the Royal School of Music.
-Cathy has been a professional orchestral violinist since graduating.
-She was a member of the Bournemouth Sinfonietta, a 1st violin in the Royal Liverpool Philharmonic Orchestra, a member of the Welsh National Opera Orchestra and then a member of the BBC Radio Orchestra and the BBC Concert Orchestra.
-She has also freelanced extensively in and around London.
+Cathy grew up in Manchester and studied at the Royal Northern College of Music.
+She then enjoyed a career as an orchestral violinist, with positions in the Bournemouth Sinfonietta, the Royal Liverpool Philharmonic Orchestra, the Welsh National Opera Orchestra, the BBC Radio Orchestra and the BBC Concert Orchestra.
+She also freelanced extensively in and around London and with the Bournemouth Symphony Orchestra.

 Brian Howells – Leader of Havant Chamber Orchestra